 We do not have a standing compensation committee.
 Our Board of Directors may establish a compensation committee to administer our equity incentive plans.
-The primary function of the compensation committee would be to administer the granting of awards to the independent directors and selected individuals eligible to participate in the plans, based upon recommendations from the Advisor, and to set the terms and conditions of such awards in accordance with the respective plans.
+The primary function of the compensation committee would be to administer the granting of awards to the independent directors and selected employees of the Advisor eligible to participate in the equity incentive plans, based upon recommendations from the Advisor, and to set the terms and conditions of such awards in accordance with the respective plans.
 The compensation committee, if formed, would be comprised entirely of independent directors.